Rebuilt concourse with widened platforms and tripled escalators. Image by Jeff Stikeman for Rebuild Penn Station.

 Rebuilt Seventh Avenue portico.
 Image by Jeff Stikeman for Rebuild Penn Station.

-A project of this undertaking would cost an estimated $3 billion to $3.5 billion.
+A project of this undertaking would cost an estimated $3 to $3.5 billion.
 That is a lot of money, but consider this: more people pass through Penn Station daily than LaGuardia, JFK, and Newark Airports combined, and $4 billion alone is going towards razing and rebuilding LaGuardia.
 The problem of Penn Station shouldn’t be ignored anymore nor dealt with as slowly it already is.

 Rebuild Penn Station believes there project will not only handle today’s transportation needs, but that the reconstruction of the historic design will also “right a historic wrong, connect us to the best of our past, and provide millions of visitors and travelers with magnificent architectural experience for generations to come.”